|"It's easier to avoid temptation than to resist it."|

 Also, you can make fruit salads.
 Fruits are easier for most people to eat than vegetables.
 They just taste better and are juicy.
 Pick a few items on the Nutritional Guide list that you like, cut them up the night before or early in the morning and put them in a Tupperware container.
 Put as much as you want.
 This isn't a weight-loss diet.
 This is for healing.
 I liked to add walnuts or sprinkle some hemp on my fruit salads.
 I usually chose cantaloupe, cherries, watermelon, mangoes, bananas, and apples.
 This was very filling for me.
 If the fruits were not as sweet as I would like that day, then I would add a small amount of agave.
 A little drip does the trick.
 I also keep my gallon of water in the actual gallon bottle.
 It made it easier for me to track my progress and motivate myself.
 I drank right out of the container.

 My afternoon salads of choice consisted of dark, leafy, greens with walnuts once again.
 I believe the nuts are what keeps me full.
-I would sometimes add garbanzo beans, avocados, or mushrooms in place of the meet.
+I would sometimes add garbanzo beans, avocados, or mushrooms in place of the meat.
 I came to fall in love with onions and bell peppers.
 Every salad had to have them.
 I even drizzled agave on my salad sometimes when I needed a little sweetness.
 At other times I would use key lime juice to give my salads some kick.
 You can also incorporate hemp seeds into the smoothies, fruit or salads.

 I often craved warm foods.
 During this time, I would make garbanzo bean soups if I didn't feel like making a full course spelt, kale, mushroom, and green banana meal.
 If you are lucky to have someone around to cook for you, bless you.
 Because I was depressed so much I could barely get my gallon of water down.
 When my brother was in town, life was so much easier because he would cook for me and make spelt dumplings to eat with the gravy he made from the mushrooms.
 Yum!!!

-Finding the time to prepare food when you already have a busy schedule was a bummer.
+Finding the time to prepare food when you already have a busy schedule is a bummer.
 If you want to avoid running into the deadly foods that are everywhere around you, I suggest you keep an ice cooler in the trunk of your car.
 Here you can store your fruits and vegetables, as well as coconut water all day long.
 Whenever you get hungry, you can just go to the trunk of your car no matter where you are.
 I know it may sound crazy, but it saved me many times from going to Wendy's or McDonald's.
 Prep ahead of time and store it in your car.

 Eating the same things over and over again can be an issue for some people also.
 You have to be creative.
 Make the foods attractive.
 Slice them up in certain ways or even juice them.
 Make soups and teas.
 You can eat them raw or even make pancakes out of them.
 Here is an alkaline cookbook I found online that you can play around with to get some ideas.
 Keep in mind that this book is somewhat outdated and includes several items that has since been removed from the Nutritional Guide.
 I will try to list the items in the recipes to avoid.